NVIDIA/air_sdk/docs/content/docs/topology.md

 **Arguments**:

 - `dot` _str | fd, optional_ - Topology in DOT format.
-This can be passed as a string or as a file descriptor for a local file
+This can be passed as a string containing the raw DOT data, a path to the DOT file on your local disk, or as a file descriptor for a local file
 - `json` _dict, optional_ - Topology in JSON format